r-luna/react-simple-captcha/README.md

 A two-part React Captcha consisting of (1) a back-end service written in Express for generating an SVG captcha and (2) a React component which displays and handles user interaction.
 Uses Bootstrap.

 NOTE: The Captcha font being used creates lower-case "L" and upper case "I" that both look the same - essentialy a character that looks like a pipe.
 Its easy to mistake the rendering for either one of these letters.
-This sample repo relies on the `svg-captcha` package - visit its documentation to learn how to select a different font.
+We resolve this issue with the default font by ignoring those characters via the `ignoreChars` prop by default.
+By supplying a value you undo this unless you include the work-around.
+Understand that this sample repo relies on the `svg-captcha` package - visit its documentation to learn how to select a different font if so desired.

 That aside, many of `svg-captcha`'s options are implimented via the React component.